kescardoso/resume-project/README.md

 (for the User Centric Front End Development Module, at www.CodeInstitute.net), which features my real professional online resume.

-Below there is a list of resources used in this project
+Below there is a list of resources used in this project:

 ## Libraries: